Ismoh/NoitaMP/CONTRIBUTING.md

 -- private functions

 ---Short description of the function.
+---@param classObjectOrSelf ExampleClass This parameter is used for self reference in private functions.
+Used `self` in public functions.
 ---@param param string Description of the parameter.
 ---@return string Description of the return value. local examplePrivateFunction = function(classObjectOrSelf, param) --[[ private ]]